lidofinance/docs/docs/staking-modules/csm/intro.md

 - A new property, `managerAddress`, is introduced.
 The Node Operator should perform method calls from this address;
 - A new property, `totalWithdrawnKeys`, is introduced to count the total count of the withdrawn keys per Node Operator;
 - A new property, `depositableValidatorsCount`, is introduced to count the current deposit data eligible for deposits;
-- A new property, `enqueuedCount`, is introduced to keep track of the unqueued depositable keys;
+- A new property, `enqueuedCount`, is introduced to keep track of the depositable keys that are in the queue.
+Also useful to determine depositable keys that are not in the queue at the moment;

 ## Further reading